ertheis/iBeacon-Basics/README.md

 	self.pubStatus.text = "Subscription Error"
 }
 ```
 These functions merely update the status label and print logging info to the console.
-The didConnectToOrigin delegate method switches the connected boolean to true, but the other methods could theoretically be removed without affecting the customer's functionality.
+The didConnectToOrigin delegate method switches the connected boolean to true, but the other methods could theoretically be removed without affecting the class' functionality.

-With these four classes,
+Between these four classes, you should have a working iBeacon capable of complex communication with its observers.